-- \$5.6m for road reseals and other road improvements; - \$4.4m redevelop the Mirboo North Pool (funded from borrowings and cash reserve)s; - \$2.7m for the Leongatha Business Precinct Project (subject to grant funding); - \$2.6m for the Korumburra Community Hub project (subject to grant funding); - \$1.9m to extend and enhance the Great Southern Rail Trail (subject to grant funding) plus an additional \$57k for ongoing maintenance: - \$1.7m to renew and upgrade buildings across the shire; - \$ 1.1m for pool renewals at Leongatha, Toora, and Foster; - An extra \$914k for road maintenance, including \$414k for gravel re-sheeting; - \$901k for footpath extensions; - \$250k for new toilet block and improve car parking facilities at Port Welshpool Long Jetty (subject to grant funding);
+- \$5.6M to road reseals and other road improvements; - \$5.5M redevelop the Mirboo North Pool (funded from borrowings and cash reserve)s; - \$2.7M for the Leongatha Business Precinct Project (subject to grant funding); - \$2.6M for the Korumburra Community Hub project (subject to grant funding); - \$1.9M to extend and enhance the Great Southern Rail Trail (subject to grant funding) plus an additional \$57k for ongoing maintenance: - \$1.7M to renew and upgrade buildings across the shire; - \$1.1M for pool renewals at Leongatha, Toora, and Foster; - An extra \$914k for road maintenance, including \$414k for gravel re-sheeting; - \$901k for footpath extensions; - \$250k for new toilet block and improve car parking facilities at Port Welshpool Long Jetty (subject to grant funding);

 Council recently made a decision to exit the Home and Community Care Program as a result of the Commonwealth Government's decision to introduce competition into the provision of services.
 On 1 April 2019, the Government appointed Mecwacare to provide these services in our municipality.
 Council is committed to ensuring a smooth exit from the program and to limit any negative impacts on our geographically isolated residents.
-To that end, the budget includes an allowance of \$250k to enable the current level of services to continue up to 30 June 2020.
-Council has also agreed to fund an ongoing Positive Ageing Officer to support our elderly and vulnerable people.
+To that end, the budget includes an allowance of

 The Council Plan contains a strategy from 2016 to reduce Council rates by 3 per cent over the life of the plan.
-Whilst the Council Plan removes the previous resolution of Council, in its place a ten-year cost-reduction strategy has been included with future savings to to be utilised for value for money service improvements, better infrastructure and/or rate reductions.
+In addition a ten-year cost-reduction strategy has been included with future savings to to be utilised for value for money service improvements, better infrastructure and/or rate reductions.
 The rate increase incorporated for 2019/20 is 2.5 per cent in line with the rate cap announced by the Minister for Local Government.

-In addition to reviewing the Council Plan, Council is also in the process of reviewing its Rating Strategy.
+In addition to reviewing the Council Plan, Council has also reviewed its Rating Strategy.
 The Rating Strategy is not about how much rate revenue Council collects, but rather about the distribution of the rates among different property classes.
-Council has considered additional categories in the rating system and seeks comment and justification from the community with regard to what level of differential should be applied to each class of property to ensure an equitable distribution of the rate burden.
+Council has considered additional categories.

-The draft Rating Strategy, Council Plan Review and Proposed Budget will all go on public exhibition on 26th March 2019 with submissions closing on 26 April 2019.
+The draft Rating Strategy, Council Plan Review and Proposed Budget went on public exhibition on 26th March 2019 with submissions closing on 26 April 2019.

-Every member of the South Gippsland community has the opportunity to make a submission on the Budget.
-All submissions will be carefully considered by Council before the final budget is adopted in June.
+Every member of the South Gippsland community had the opportunity to make a submission on the Budget.
+All submissions were carefully considered by Council before this budget was adopted.

-Cr Don Hill Mayor
+Cr Don Hill (Mayor)